smithhelen/CAP/README.md

-This repository is to accompany the manuscript
-**“To CAP it Off - Encoding Categorical Variables using Canonical Analysis of Principal Coordinates”** by *HL Smith, PJ Biggs, NP French, ANH Smith,* and *JC Marshall* (2024).
+This repository is to accompany the manuscript **“CAP-encoding: Encoding Categorical Variables using Canonical Analysis of Principal Coordinates”** by *HL Smith, PJ Biggs, NP French, ANH Smith,* and *JC Marshall* (2024).

 **To CAP it Off** details new methods for encoding categorical variables for random forest predictive models which are unbiased in the presence of absent levels.